pablobuenaposada/fitbot/README.md

 `days-in-advance`: this is how many days in advance the script should try to book classes from, so for example, if this script is being run on a Monday and this field is set to 3 it's going to try book Thursday class from `booking_goals`

-`family-id`: Not mandatory.
+`family-id`: Optional.
 This is the id for the person who wants to book a class in case the account has more than one member.
 The value for this parameter can be found by inspecting the requests with the browser, as with the field `box-id`.

+`proxy`: Optional.
+If you want to use a proxy, you can set it with the format `socks5://ip:port`.

+## 🚨 Proxy note 🚨
+Seems that aimharder has started to block connections returning a 403 error depending on the location of the IP address, so if you are running this script from outside Spain you might get 403 errors, that's why the proxy argument has been added.

+United States seems heavily blocked (maybe only Azure IPs?), so if you are running this script from GitHub Actions it most likely will not work without a proxy, I don't have proof but it seems to me aimharder don't like us running this at all and even less to automate it with GitHub Actions for free :) so if you want this route get a proxy that is not blocked by aimharder.

+Use a free proxy under your own risk, remember that your credentials will be sent through it.

 Enjoy!